isapir/Migrate2Postgres/README.md

   `<config-file>`
 --
 Optional path to the config file.
-Defaults to current directory.
+Defaults to `./Migrate2Postgres.conf`.

   `<output-file>`
 --
-Optional full path to an output file.
+Optional path of the output/log file.
 Defaults to current directory with the project name and timestamp.

 # Watch tutorial video: